MicrosoftDocs/visualstudio-docs/docs/get-started/includes/ide-overview.md

    ![Screenshot of the Additional information window with .NET 6.0 selected.](../media/vs-2022/create-project-additional-info.png)

    Visual Studio creates the project.
-The program is a simple "Hello World" application that calls the <xref:System.Console.WriteLine?displayProperty=nameWithType> method to display the string **Hello, World!** in the program output, or console, window.
+The program is a simple "Hello World" application that calls the <xref:System.Console.WriteLine?displayProperty=nameWithType> method to display the string **Hello, World!** in a console window.

    The project files appear on the right side of the Visual Studio IDE, in a window called the **Solution Explorer**.
 In the **Solution Explorer** window, select the **Program.cs** file.
 The C# code for your app opens in the central editor window, which takes up most of the space.